Table Of Contents

 How Does Crypto Leverage Trading Work?

 In my experience, leverage is closely linked to margin.
 As mentioned before, margin is where you, as the trader, put in a percentage of the total account value before you start trading.
 The broker matches the amount and effectively loans you a certain amount of their own money to increase your capital.
 You have now increased your buying power, and this means you can open larger positions than you could have on your own.
-Remember, though, that you can lose a lot of money on leverage, so you need to insert strong risk management guardrails into your trading strategies.

-Pros and Cons of Crypto Leverage Trading
+What Are the Pros and Cons of Crypto Leverage Trading?

 Pros